yuunoko/neovim-guide/README.md

 In order to make Linux terminals work on Windows, you should take knowledge of WSL (Windows Subsystem for Linux).
 Quoting Microsoft FAQ's:

-> O WSL (Subsistema do Windows para Linux) permite que os desenvolvedores instalem uma distribuição do Linux (como Ubuntu, OpenSUSE, Kali, Debian, Arch Linux etc) e usem aplicativos, utilitários e ferramentas de linha de comando bash do Linux diretamente no Windows, sem modificação, sem a sobrecarga de uma máquina virtual tradicional ou configuração dualboot.
+> The Windows Subsystem for Linux (WSL) lets developers install a Linux distribution (such as Ubuntu, OpenSUSE, Kali, Debian, Arch Linux, etc) and use Linux applications, utilities, and Bash command-line tools directly on Windows, unmodified, without the overhead of a traditional virtual machine or dualboot setup.

 You should also enable virtualization on your machine.